awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 **Note**
 This procedure only works for clusters that were created with `eksctl`\.

+1. This procedure assumes that you have an existing cluster named `my-cluster` in the `us-west-2` Region\.
+For a different existing cluster, change the values\.
+If you don't already have an Amazon EKS cluster and an Amazon Linux 2 node group to add a Windows node group to, then we recommend that you follow the [Getting started with `eksctl`](getting-started-eksctl.md) guide instead\.
+The guide provides a complete end\-to\-end walkthrough for creating an Amazon EKS cluster with Amazon Linux and Windows nodes\.

-1. Create your node group with the following command\.
+   Create your node group with the following command\.
 Replace the *example values* with your own values\.

    ```
    eksctl create nodegroup \
-   --region region-code \
+   --region us-west-2 \
-   --cluster windows \
+   --cluster my-cluster \
-   --name windows-ng \
+   --name ng-windows \
    --node-type t2.large \
    --nodes 3 \
    --nodes-min 1 \